Digital Transformation in Banking & Financial Services in 2026

 Legacy Infrastructure is a Silent Tax on Transformation

-According to The Financial Brand's 2025 Retail Banking Trends report, more than half of financial services firms consider digital experience a strategic priority.
-However, only a quarter of them have focused on modernizing the back-office financial systems necessary to support this business goal.
-McKinsey estimates that around 30% of bank CIOs report that over 20% of their budget for new products is consumed by addressing technical debt, which is a challenge that intensifies each year the issue is postponed.
+According to The Financial Brand's 2025 Retail Banking Trends report, more than half of financial services firms call digital experience a strategic priority.
+Yet only a quarter have put real work into modernizing the back-office systems that priority depends on.
+McKinsey estimates about 30% of bank CIOs see more than 20% of their new-product budget swallowed by technical debt, and that share grows every year the problem is deferred.

 AI Transformation is Dividing the Financial Services Industry

-McKinsey's State of AI 2025 found that 88% of organizations now use AI in at least one business function, up from 78% the previous year.
-However, adoption alone is not enough.
-High-performing financial services firms redesign workflows around AI, while others layer it onto existing systems with limited impact.
-Applied generative AI is already live in production at leading institutions, driving innovations such as fraud detection, intelligent self-service, personalized cross-selling, and content operations at scale.
-AI is only as effective as the data and systems behind it.
-In fragmented environments, even advanced models produce inconsistent results.
+McKinsey's State of AI 2025 found that 88% of organizations now use AI in at least one business function, up from 78% a year earlier.
+Adoption is the easy part.
+The high performers redesign workflows around AI; everyone else bolts it onto existing systems and sees little for it.
+At leading institutions, applied generative AI is already in production behind fraud detection, intelligent self-service, personalized cross-selling, and content operations at scale.
+But a model is only as good as the data feeding it, and in fragmented environments even strong models give inconsistent answers.

 Watch how leading institutions are managing complexity and building trust in AI-driven systems in this on-demand webinar.